shaloo/docs.arcana/docs/auth/onboard/solana.md

 ## What's Next?

-Use the EIP-1193 provider offered by the SDK to call JSON/RPC functions and other [[solana-wallet-ops|supported web3 wallet operations for Solana]] in the authenticated user's context.
+Use the EIP-1193 provider offered by the SDK to call JSON/RPC functions and other [[solana-web3-wallet-ops|supported web3 wallet operations for Solana]] in the authenticated user's context.

 ## See also